“We all come from the past,

 For example, you can find in Wikipedia a short biography of my great-great Uncle, Joel Johnson (brother of my great-great grandfather Benjamin F. Johnson) who helped found some of Utah’s first Townsites.
 And wrote 800 hymns for the Mormon hymnal, during the time of Joseph Smith.
 Two of these hymns are still in the modern Mormon hymnals.
 The beautiful “High on the Mountain Top” is one of them — and to this day is still one of mine and Mormonism’s favorite hymns.

-Another outstanding relative is my Great-grandfather (Not sure how many places removed), Dr. Francis LeBaron.
-He was the first of the LeBarons in the United States, and was brought to America by his nurse during the French guillotine days — to save his life, it is said, “because he was part of the French royalty.”
+Another outstanding relative is my a-number-of-places-removed-maternal great-grandfather, Dr. Francis LeBaron.
+He was the first of the LeBarons in the United States — brought to America around 1668 by his nurse to save his life, it is said, “because he was part of the French royalty,” or/and his parents were members of the Huguenots, so went into hiding and may eventually have been killed.

 |Dr Francis LeBaron|

-His daughter, Author Jane J. Austin, wrote a history about him, “The Nameless Nobleman.”
-I found and bought the book on Amazon.com a few years ago, as well as other books written by her.
+His a-number-of-places-removed-granddaughter, Author Jane Goodwin Austin, wrote a history about him, “The Nameless Nobleman.”
+I bought the book on Amazon.com a few years ago, as well as other books written by her.

 Another book I found years ago in the Public Library was written, I believe, by my Uncle Ben LeBaron’s son, George LeBaron — if I remember his name, and other facts correctly.
 (If you’re reading this and I am wrong in my data, would you please advise me in my “Comments” section?)